theevilsyn/LLMNR-Attack/README.md

 - So the password was successfullly stolen :grin:

-PS: The network activity for this attack is captured [Here](./Captures/NBNS.pcapng).
+PS: The network capture for this attack is [here](./Captures/NBNS.pcapng).